Nonradiant multiphoton states in quantum ring oligomers

-The radiative losses of a single ring do not exhibit any peculiarities~\cite{Asenjo-Garcia2017,moreno-cardoner_subradiance-enhanced_2019,cremer_polarization_2020} and the collective decay rate of subradiant eigenstates monotonically decreases with the ring size (Sec.~S5,~\cite{suppl}).
-However, the situation can be drastically changed by adding a single emitter at the ring center, forming the \textit{oligomer} ensemble, as shown in Fig~\ref{fig:2}(a).
+The radiative losses of a single ring do not exhibit any peculiarities~\cite{Asenjo-Garcia2017,moreno-cardoner_subradiance-enhanced_2019,cremer_polarization_2020} and the collective decay rate of subradiant eigenstates monotonically decreases with the ring size (Sec.~S5 Supplemental Material~\cite{suppl}).
+However, the situation can be drastically changed by adding a single emitter at the ring center, forming the \textit{oligomer} ensemble, as shown in Fig.~\ref{fig:2}(a).
 The external coupling between the ring state with $m=0$ and the central dipole via the radiation continuum leads to the formation of a long-living state.
-This can be understood by constructing the wave function for the oligomer's eigenstates from two contributions: $\ket{\psi}=c_a\ket{g_{\text{ring}}}\otimes\ket{e_{\text{0}}} + c_b\ket{\psi^{(0)}_{\text{ring}}}\otimes\ket {g_{\text{0}}}$, where $\ket{g_{\text{0}}}$ and $\ket{e_{\text{0}}}$ are the wave functions of the central dipole emitter in the ground and excited states, respectively.
+This can be understood by constructing the wave function for the oligomer eigenstates from two contributions, $\ket{\psi}=c_a\ket{g_{\text{ring}}}\otimes\ket{e_{\text{0}}} + c_b|\psi^{(0)}_{\text{ring}}\rangle\otimes\ket {g_{\text{0}}}$, where $\ket{g_{\text{0}}}$ and $\ket{e_{\text{0}}}$ are the wave functions of the central dipole emitter in the ground and excited states, respectively, and $\ket{g_{\text{ring}}} \equiv \ket{g}^{\otimes N_d}$ is the ground state of the ring.
 The central emitter can couple only to the ring state with $m=0$ due to symmetry considerations.
-The Hamiltonian in such a basis can be represented as a sum of the unperturbed $\widehat H_0$ and interaction $\widehat V$ parts~\cite{holzinger_nanoscale_2020}:
+The Hamiltonian in such a basis can be represented as a sum of the unperturbed $\widehat H_0$ and interaction $\widehat V$ parts~\cite{holzinger_nanoscale_2020},